dtong136/dsc-phase-2-project-v2-3/README.md

 Below is the R-squared results of my models
 - Baseline model (only 'sqft_living'): 0.455
 ![Baseline Model](.images/sqft_living_baseline_model.png)

 - Second model ('sqft_living' and 'grade'): 0.537
 ![Second Model](.images/grade_added_model.png)

 - Final model (adding encoded 'zipcode' data): 0.839
 ![Final Model](.images/encoded_zipcode_model.png)

 Model Coefficients:
-- 'sqft_living': 0.559 which suggests that for every % increase in 'sqft_living', price will increase by 0.559%.
+- 'sqft_living': 0.559 which suggests that for every % increase in 'sqft_living', price will increase by 0.536%.
-- 'grade': 0.867 which suggests that for every % increase in 'grade', price will increase by 0.867%
+- 'grade': 0.867 which suggests that for every % increase in 'grade', price will increase by 0.846%
-- 'zipcode': 98112, 98004, 98039 are the 3 zip codes with sale prices that are on average over 100% higher than the other zip codes in  King County.
+- 'zipcode': 98112, 98004, 98039 are the 3 ZIP codes with sale prices that are on average over 100% higher than the other ZIP codes in King County.

 Through 5-fold cross validation and a train test split, the Mean Squared Errors were all similar and around 0.045 throughout.